orangecoding/fredy/README.md

 ## Understanding the fundamentals
-There are 3 important parts in Fredy, that you need to understand to leverage the full power of _Fredy_.
+There are 3 important parts in Fredy, that you need to understand leveraging the full power of _Fredy_.

 #### Adapter
 _Fredy_ supports multiple services.
 Immonet, Immowelt and Ebay are just a few.
 Those services are called adapter within _Fredy_.
 When creating a new job, you can choose 1 or many adapter.